recombinant/petzold-pw5e-zig/README.md

 ---

 Not much content yet.
-The Zig (beta) release is at 0.9.1 at the time of writing.
+The Zig (beta) release is at 0.10.0 at the time of writing.

+The code works with Zig 0.9.1 - it requires tweaking to work with 0.10.0 and that won't happen until after [zigwin32](https://github.com/marlersoft/zigwin32) has been updated to work with Zig 0.10.0

 ---

-There is a set of Zig bindings for Win32 located at https://github.com/marlersoft/zigwin32 so work is now proceeding.

 Notes
 -----
+- This project uses [zigwin32](https://github.com/marlersoft/zigwin32) to eliminate importing the Windows header files directly.
+(Which is good as `@cImport()` has issues parsing the complexities of said Windows header files.)

-- There is no WIN32_LEAN_AND_MEAN.
+- Unlike C/C++ there is no `WIN32_LEAN_AND_MEAN` to reduce the #include C header file burden.
 Zig is quick enough.

 - https://github.com/marlersoft/zigwin32gen/issues/9 causes occasional memory align panics with CreateWindowExW and other functions.
 To fix `align(1)` needs to be added to the offending parameter in the zigwin32 declarations.
   - `CreateWindowExW()`, `CreateWindowExA()` - 2nd (*lpClassName*) parameter